forkkit/supertokens-node-mysql-ref-jwt/docs/backend/api-reference.md

     - Type: ```{errType: SuperTokens.Error.UNAUTHORISED, err: any}```
     - This is thrown if the current session was revoked or has expired.
     - You must handle auth cookie management yourself here (if relevant).
 Please see the Error Handling section for more details.
+##### Extra information
+- It does nothing to synchronize with other getSessionData or updateSessionData calls on this ```sessionHandle```.
+So it is up to you to handle various race conditions depending on your use case.

 <div class="divider"></div>